 I'm a researcher working on computer vision and deep learning.
 I'm passionate about using mathematics and programming to find elegant solutions to problems in machine learning.
-My research interests include optimisation, signal processing, structured prediction, weak supervision, zero- and few-shot learning, object tracking, out-of-distribution generalisation and long-tail learning.
+My research interests include optimisation, signal processing, structured prediction, weak supervision, zero- and few-shot learning, object tracking, open-world vision and long-tail learning.

 Short bio: I obtained my PhD in 2016 from Queensland University of Technology under the supervision of Prof. Simon Lucey at CSIRO.
 After my PhD, I was a post-doc with Prof. Philip Torr at the University of Oxford, and then spent two and a half years at Google France, working with Prof. Cordelia Schmid.
 I studied Mechatronic Engineering at the University of Queensland and I used to build robots in high school.